Sweden Southern Sweden

 If you are interested in birds, you will really like Kullaberg.

-We drove to different hiking trails and viewpoints visiting RansvikJosefinelust and the lighthouse Kullens fyr at the tip of the peninsula.
+We drove to different hiking trails and viewpoints, visiting RansvikJosefinelust and the lighthouse Kullens fyr at the tip of the peninsula.

-The perfect way to end the day.
+It was the perfect way to end the day.

 Hiking through beautiful forest to get down to Josefinelust